 The Trust's current strategic plan aligns with The Trust's three-year competitive funding cycle; implementation of the new plan began in 2015 with recommendations to fund over 200 direct-service contracts.
 Prior to approval of the strategic plan, The Trust engaged our community in a series of meaningful conversations, while simultaneously facilitating many board and staff strategic planning sessions over the course of a year to develop an inclusive strategy that reflects the rich diversity and critical needs of Miami-Dade County's children and families.
-The strategic plan aims to continue collaboration, transparency and accountability to the community and is designed to be a flexible, living document to guide The Trust in responding to community needs.
+The strategic plan aims to continue collaboration, transparency and accountability to the community needs.
 While the centerpiece of The Trust's investment strategy is funding direct services, we recognize and acknowledge that children do not live in programs, but rather in families and communities.
 To this effect, The Trust is committed to engaging other funders, and the larger community, as we embark on operationalizing the current strategic plan and shared vision.